Bond-dependent slave-particle cluster theory based on density matrix expansion: Redundancy of single-site density matrix constraints

 where, again, $\Tr_{\mathcal{C}-i}$ denotes a trace over the cluster $\mathcal{C}$ but excluding the degrees of freedom on site $i$.
 The key enabling observation allowing us to move forwards is that the hopping operators $\hat O,\hat O^\dagger$ are traceless.
-Hence, the intra-cluster hopping terms in Eq.~\eqref{equ:pF_prhoC} involve hoppings between different sites so they have zero traces, the inter-cluster hopping terms are zero unless the state $\beta$ is on site $i$, and the remaining terms are local single-site operators.
+Hence, the intracluster hopping terms in Eq.~\eqref{equ:pF_prhoC} involve hoppings between different sites so they have zero traces, the intercluster hopping terms are zero unless the state $\beta$ is on the site $i$, and the remaining terms are local single-site operators.
 At this stage, we have